Should the carrion beetle be removed or left to carry on?

 There’s 3 foundations that pests need in order to survive and those are food, water, and shelter.
 When it comes to Carrion beetles, should you focus on removing them by killing them or eliminating resources they need to survive?

 More often than not, it’s usually easier to prevent pest issues and eliminate the causes of pest activity rather than trying to kill off the ones that are causing problems.
-Certainly it may be required to treat the pests that are active in some situations, but with Carrion beetles, they typically can be removed by removing their survival resources.
+Certainly it may be required to treat the pests that are active in some situations.
+With Carrion beetles, they typically can be removed by removing their survival resources.

 If your home is overrun with Carrion beetles, the first step you should do is eliminate their food sources.
 Thankfully, since both adult and young forms of Carrion beetles both feed on the same thing, removal of their food sources can have the biggest impact on getting rid of carrion beetles.